josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 AI isn't just harmful on its own; it's a force multiplier for existing harms.

 What sort of viewpoint must it take to see this as merely a negligible side effect?
-A worthy compromise for faster jpegs?

-How can I possibly feel fine—let alone _positive_—about supporting the companies enabling all of this, and giving them my money, to help them keep on doing things just like these?
+How can I possibly feel fine—let alone _positive_—about supporting the companies enabling all of this, to help them keep on doing things just like these, just so I can vibe-code some app I probably could've just built myself anyway?

-These questions are rhetorical, of course.
-By now, you know the answer.

 ---